elasticdog/elasticdog-com/content/Piano Sheet Music Notation Style Guide.md

 - Composer and lyricist credits should be exactly aligned vertically and spaced evenly from horizontal margins respectively (composer on right, lyricist on left).

 ## Measure Numbers

+Measure numbers should appear at the beginning of **every system** except the first, which is understood to start at measure 1.
+The older convention of labelling every 5th or 10th measure is outdated and offers little value for modern use.

+**All measures** are counted sequentially, starting with 1.
+The only exception is a pickup measure (anacrusis), which is considered measure 0.

+In some historical contexts, repeated music with alternative endings (e.g. first and second endings with volta brackets) may reuse the same measure numbers.
+This practice undermines the core purpose of measure numbering: to provide _clear and consistent reference points_ for rehearsal, instruction, and discussion.
+Their utility lies in navigation, not in representing the total measure count.
+I fully acknowledge that [not everyone](https://sourceforge.net/p/testlilyissues/issues/2059/) agrees with that perspective.

 ## Further Reading